cisco/ChezScheme/IMPLEMENTATION.md

 instruction-selection pass (see `L15d` in "np-languages.ss").
-The `asm` form in the output language has a function that represents the instruction; that function again takes the arguments of the `asm` form, plus an extra leading argument for the destiination if it's on the right-hand side of a `set!` (plus an argument before that for the machine-code sequence following the instruction, and it returns an extended machine-code sequence; that is, a machine-code sequence is
+The `asm` form in the output language has a function that represents the instruction; that function again takes the arguments of the `asm` form, plus an extra leading argument for the destination if it's on the right-hand side of a `set!` (plus an argument before that for the machine-code sequence following the instruction, and it returns an extended machine-code sequence; that is, a machine-code sequence is